realadammatthew/humbleberger/src/copy/was-yeshua-really-born-of-a-virgin.md

-# Was Yeshua Really Born of a Virgin?
+# Was Yeshua Really Born Of A Virgin?

 ## The Miraculous Birth of Israel’s Messiah